Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 No double spending.
 No unmanageable central ledger to safeguard that.

-* With the QLC, we introduce the model of digital scarcity into the creative world.
+* With the XQT, we introduce the model of digital scarcity into the creative world.

 ### A mutual creation of value